holmesrichards/clock/README.md

-This is a work in progress; better README to come soon.
-Meanwhile:

-**Untested hardware and software — Do not assume anything works!**

 # Clock

 This is a clock synth module in Kosmo format.

-I took [Tik-Tak SM](https://create.arduino.cc/projecthub/Synthemafia/modular-synth-clock-module-diy-arduino-sm-tik-tak-bd8ded) as my starting point, but there's not much of it left — I changed and added a lot in both hardware and software.

 Features are:

 * Rotary encoder to set tempo and other parameters.
 * Tap button for a different way to set tempo.